 How do I request Design Consultation?

-Applicants may be referred to Design Consultation after submission of a Letter of Intent (LOI) through the E4A Call for Proposals.
-Applicants may also request to participate in Design Consultation prior to LOI submission.
+Applicants may be referred to Design Consultation after submission of a Letter of Intent (LOI), if the project meets some but not all of the selection criteria.
+Applicants who feel they need assistance before submitting an LOI may request to participate in Design Consultation by completing this online form.

 How much does the service cost?